 Fortunately, years later, six of the surviving 30-something members of the group — Luther, Diego, Allison, Klaus, Vanya, and Number Five — find themselves back together when Hargreeves dies under mysterious circumstances, and they resolve to work together to figure out what's going on.
 With the threat of a global apocalypse imminent, the world will rely on them to save the day despite clashing personalities and abilities.

 Tallulah's Ellen Page stars as Vanya, alongside Game of Thrones alum Tom Hopper (Luther), Genius's Robert Sheehan (Klaus), and Mary J. Blige as Cha-Cha, a time-traveling assassin.
 Sold yet?
-Watch the wickedly fun trailer above, which gives a taste of the stylish series to come as Tiffany's "I Think We're Alone Now" plays in the background.
+Watch the wickedly fun teaser below, which gives a taste of the stylish series to come as Tiffany's "I Think We're Alone Now" plays in the background, and then the brand new trailer, above.

 All 10 episodes of The Umbrella Academy drop on Feb.
 15.